wso2/docs-is/en/docs/concepts/user-management/realm.md

 # Introduction to Realms

 The complete functionality and contents of the User Management module is called a **user realm**.
 The realm includes the user management classes, configurations and userstores that store information.
-Configuring the User Management functionality in WSO2 Identity Server involves setting up the relevant userrstores and updating the relevant configuration files.
+Configuring the User Management functionality in WSO2 Identity Server involves setting up the relevant userstores and updating the relevant configuration files.

 ---